-Regarding his work, kirtan master Krishna Das said, “Derek Beres is part reporter and part prophet standing in the middle of the eye of the World Music storm that is raining new musical genres on the Earth today, each one fused by the love of song and spirit.”
-Daniel Pinchbeck stated, “Derek Beres is a terrific writer whose work is replete with penetrating insights and gem-like details … Beres adds a unique perspective to our cultural mix, and Sound Against Flame deserves to reach a large audience.”
+Regarding his writing, singer Krishna Das said, “Derek Beres is part reporter and part prophet standing in the middle of the eye of the World Music storm that is raining new musical genres on the Earth today, each one fused by the love of song and spirit,” while author Daniel Pinchbeck stated, “Derek Beres is a terrific writer whose work is replete with penetrating insights and gem-like details … Beres adds a unique perspective to our cultural mix, and Sound Against Flame deserves to reach a large audience.”

 Beres is a powerful and animated speaker; his many appearances include both editions of the progressive Mythic Journeys conference in Atlanta, as well as colleges such as Harvard, the University of Alabama and NYU.
 He founded Outside the Box Publishing with writer Dax-Devlon Ross and EarthRise Arts with painter Craig Anthony Miller.
 In the world of theater, his play Burning Trees was featured in 2002’s Hip-Hop Theater Festival, produced by Danny Hoch.